-The Strategic Innovation Agenda (SIA) and the EIT’s amended Regulation, adopted by the European Parliament and Council in December 2013, define the framework for the EIT's operations for the period from 2014 to 2020.
-The EIT will contribute strongly to the objectives set out in Horizon 2020, in particular by addressing societal challenges in a complementary way to other initiatives in these areas.
+The EIT Strategic Innovation Agenda (SIA) and the EIT’s amended Regulation, adopted by the European Parliament and Council in December 2013, define the framework for the EIT's operations from 2014 to 2020.
+The EIT strongly contributes to the objectives set out in Horizon 2020, in particular by addressing societal challenges in a complementary way to other initiatives in these areas.
 Horizon 2020 is a key pillar of the Innovation Union, a Europe 2020 flagship initiative aimed at enhancing Europe's global competitiveness.

 Some of the key elements are:

-- Consolidation and further development of the three existing KICs (Climate-KIC, EIT ICT Labs and KIC InnoEnergy).
+- Consolidation and further development of the first three EIT Innovation Communities (EIT Climate-KIC, EIT Digital and EIT InnoEnergy).

-- Creation of five new KICs to be launched in three waves.
-The themes (outlined in more details in the EIT’s Strategic Innovation Agenda) to be addressed by the new KICs are:
+- Creation of five new EIT Innovation Communities to be launched in three waves.
+The themes (outlined in more details in the EIT’s Strategic Innovation Agenda) these will be address are:

 - Innovation for healthy living and active ageing; and